Like everybody else I have been fascinated by the Iterated Prisoner's Dilemma (Wikipedia

 , Robert Axelrod's classic book on the subject.

-If you think the IPD ends with Axelrod you should also read that Wikipedia page.
+If you think the develoment of the IPD ended with Axelrod you should also read that Wikipedia page.

 Even though there is a mighty fine Python recreation